libp2p/js-libp2p/examples/libp2p-in-the-browser/README.md

 ## Running the examples

-Once you have started the signaling server, you can run the Parcel server.
+You can run the Parcel server.

 ```
 npm start